-The Company's common shares trade on the Toronto Stock Exchange ("TSX") under the symbol "MAW" and on the Frankfurt Stock Exchange under the trading symbol "MRY".
+The Company's common shares trade on the Toronto Stock Exchange ("TSX") under the symbol "MAW", on the Frankfurt Stock Exchange under the trading symbol "MRY" and on the OTC Pinksheets under the symbol MWSNF.PK.

-Mawson is a resource acquisition and development company with metal and energy interests with a focus on the recently discovered high-grade Rompas gold-uranium deposit in northern Finland and the high-grade gold-copper Alto Quemado project in southern Peru.
-The Company's portfolio also includes various uranium resource projects in Sweden and Finland.
+Mawson listed in 2004 and is a resource acquisition and development company with metal and energy interests.
+It has distinguished itself as the leading Scandinavian gold and uranium exploration company, with a focus on the recently discovered high-grade Rompas gold-uranium deposit in northern Finland and a portfolio which includes various uranium resource projects in Sweden and Finland.